Dofoerix/Dfrx-Prompt-Theme/README.md

 # Dofoerix' Prompt Theme

-[Oh My Posh](https://github.com/JanDeDobbeleer/oh-my-posh) theme created to make the prompt more beautiful and convenient
+[Oh My Posh](https://github.com/JanDeDobbeleer/oh-my-posh) theme created to make the prompt more beautiful and convenient.

-## About this branch

-Light green and lighy gray variants was updated to work with new Nerd Font versions.
-Not in the main branch because I don't want to update every file.

 ## Variations

+> [!NOTE]
+> Certain symbols aren’t rendered properly in previews, but display as expected in use.

 ### By colors

-Name of the folder with configuration files
+Name of the folder with configuration files.

 #### Gray